andrewleader/EdgeToast/README.md

 1. Install both apps
 1. Sign out of the computer
 1. Sign back in
-1. [EXPECTED] A debug notification from both apps should appear, stating that the notifications have been scheduled
+1. [EXPECTED] A debug notification should appear, stating that the notification has been scheduled
 1. [EXPECTED] After 5 minutes, Edge notification should appear.
-1. [EXPECTED] After 15 minutes, Xbox notification should appear.
-The Xbox notification, when compiled in debug mode, is set to show the notification after 15 minutes rather than after 24 hours, simply for ease of testing.

 ## Testing with OEM image